gedggx/one-click-hugo-cms/site/content/products/_index.md

 ---
-title: Our Coffee is Greater
+title: Our Coffee is even Greater again
 image: /img/products-jumbotron.jpg
 heading: What we offer for our customers
 description: >-